 2019 2018

 Years Years

-2-5 2-5
+Software and licenses 2-5 2-5

-18 18
+Concession 18 18

-10 10
+3G and 2G License 10 10

-20 20
+4G License 20 20

-Years 2-5 18 10

 Amortization is charged to the Profit or Loss on a straight-line basis over the estimated useful lives of intangible assets.
 Intangible assets are amortized from the date they are available for use.
 The assets useful lives are reviewed, and adjusted if appropriate, at least once a year (see note 12).